-You can change the vegetables you use, or leave them out altogether.
+Change the vegetables you use if you want, or leave out whatever you don’t like.
 You can add ham or bacon, change the cheese or leave it out.

 Vary the cheese you use and it will change the flavor of the omelet recipe completely.
 Use Swiss cheese or a melty Gruyere for a European flavor.